Obscuretone/obscuretone.github.io/public/posts/en/assent.md

 Canada has historical examples.
 At the federal level, early post-Confederation bills were sometimes reserved for imperial consideration.
 According to the [Centre for Constitutional Studies](https://www.constitutionalstudies.ca/2019/07/reservation-and-disallowance/?print=print), between 1867 and 1878, 21 federal bills were reserved and six were denied Royal Assent by the United Kingdom; no federal bills have been reserved since.
 At the provincial level, reservation and disallowance survived longer, with the last reservation occurring in Saskatchewan in 1961.

 Australia gives the Commonwealth warning comment.
 In 1975, [Governor-General Sir John Kerr dismissed Prime Minister Gough Whitlam during a supply crisis](https://www.nma.gov.au/defining-moments/resources/whitlam-dismissal).
-That was not a routine Royal Assent dispute.
-It was a reserve-power event, and it showed that the ceremonial layer can become consequential when the system enters an unusual state.
+A reserve-power event like that shows the ceremonial layer becoming consequential when the system enters an unusual state.

 This is why the cat argument matters.

-It is not that the Crown does nothing.
+The Crown still does things.

 It is that the Crown usually does so little visible work that people forget the emergency branch exists.